freqtrade/freqtrade/docs/installation.md

 This page explains how to prepare your environment for running the bot.

-Please consider using the prebuilt [docker images](docker.md) to get started quickly while trying out freqtrade evaluating how it operates.
+Please consider using the prebuilt [docker images](docker_quickstart.md) to get started quickly while evaluating how freqtrade works.

 ## Prerequisite